NethermindEth/UniStark/README.md

 warp transpile contract/**/*.sol
 ```

-Sit back and enjoy the blinkenlights
+Sit back and enjoy the blinkenlights.

+---

 This is a demonstration of Warp's capabilities.
 Kindly note, this is a
 [Nethermind](https://nethermind.io/) project carried out with no affiliation to Uniswap.
 All of the